Key Takeaways

 As for SSI, the above calculations are based on common standards in venture capitalism, but in reality, Sutskever’s share in the company could be worth much less or much more.

-Nevertheless, even by conservative estimates, Sutskever could be on track to become a billionaire on paper if SSI closes its latest funding round, as reported.
+Nevertheless, even by conservative estimates, Sutskever is likely a billionaire on paper after SSI’s latest funding round.

 One crucial caveat is that these estimates are based on SSI’s paper value.
 But without any product or revenues to speak of, any exit is likely to be years away.